Resources and FAQs

 You must be:

 Job training can take place at a community based or government agency.
-Participants can also work in a for-profit environment through the On-the-Job Experience program.
 Assignments are based on the current needs of the workforce and the participant’s skillsets and interests.
-Common assignments include administrative, retail, food service, driving, healthcare, and cleaning.
+Common assignments include office administration, health and social services, food service, customer service, and facility management.

 - Receive an individual employment plan designed to expand your job potential.